 Another source of error that we investigated and accounted for is the allelic mapping bias.
 This occurs when one allele is preferentially aligned over the other allele in read alignment, resulting in the detection of erroneously imbalanced SNVs.
 In this study, we have accounted for two types of mapping biases, namely reference bias, and ‘ambiguous mapping bias’.

-Alignments to a personal genome has been cited as one of the more rigorous but computationally-intensive approach in reference bias reduction.14,17,34–36 Additionally, the personal genome is able to handle various mapping artefacts not easily managed by using only the reference genome.
+A personal-genome-based approach has been cited as one of the more rigorous but computationally-intensive approaches in reference bias reduction.14,17,34–36 Additionally, the personal genome is able to handle various mapping artefacts not easily managed by using only the reference genome.
 In particular, the personal genome is able to incorporate larger variants beyond single nucleotide variants (such as indels), making it a more representative genome of the individual, which was previously demonstrated in Rozowsky et al. and Sudmant et al., where the personal genome is shown to give a much better alignment of unique reads.14,37

 The second allelic mapping bias stems from loci with sequence homology, or ‘ambiguous mapping bias’ (AMB).
 Our implementation of a read-removal strategy has the dual advantage of removing false positives and yet retaining robust allele-specific SNVs, as compared to the more stringent site-removal strategy.
-Interestingly, this removal of reads has also been employed very recently by van de Geijn et al.38 Besides allelic differences, ambiguous mapping is also highly dependent on the length of the read, as shown by Degner et al., with the bias decreases with increasing read length.19 We envision that AMB will be further alleviated by long read technologies being employed in functional assays.
+Interestingly, this removal of reads has also been employed very recently by van de Geijn et al.38 Besides allelic differences, ambiguous mapping is also highly dependent on the length of the read, as shown by Degner et al., with the bias decreasing with increasing read length.19 We envision that AMB will be further alleviated by long read technologies being employed in functional assays.